Naha Great Tug-of-War Festival

-The Naha Great Tug-of-War Festival (那覇大綱挽まつり, Naha Dai Tsunahiki Matsuri) is an event at the annual festival held in Naha, Okinawa, Japan.
-Its roots may be traced back to the 17th century.
+The Naha Great Tug-of-War Festival (那覇大綱挽まつり, Naha Dai Tsunahiki Matsuri) is an annual event held in Naha, Okinawa Prefecture, Japan.
+Its roots may be traced back to the 15th century.
 Held on Route 58, it is a battle between the East and West teams.

+History

+The event has its roots in the mid 15th century, in rural ceremonies to ask the gods for rain and plentiful crops.
+As the city of Naha developed, the ceremony transformed into a contest between different towns.

+In 1812, due to arguments over the rules, they were codified in the Naha Tsunahiki rule book.